MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 `crend` is used with a reversed set just as [end](#end) is used with a set.

-With the return value of `crend`, the set object cannot be modified.
-The value returned by `crend` should not be dereferenced.
+With the return value of `crend`, the set object can't be modified.
+The value returned by `crend` shouldn't be dereferenced.

 `crend` can be used to test to whether a reverse iterator has reached the end of its set.